Delays, disabilities and the law

 What is FAPE?

 Did you know that in the United States, every child is entitled to a free and appropriate public education?
 This is commonly referred to as FAPE.
 According to IDEA, FAPE “means special education and related services that—(a) Are provided at public expense, under public supervision and direction, and without charge…” and are provided along with an Individualized Education Program (IEP) in an appropriate school setting (eg. preschool, elementary or secondary school).
-I’ll tell you more about IEPs in an upcoming post.
+Learn more about IEPs in this post.

 What is Special Education?

 According to IDEA, special education is “specially designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability…” That is a powerful sentence – go back and read it again.
 Now, here is what it means…Special education can include an incredibly diverse set of services and is individualized to meet the needs of a specific child.
-This education might include specific classes, programs or services, such as tutoring, providing an aide or assistant, special adaptive or computer equipment, a different curricula, etc. By the way, SPECIAL ED IS NOT A PLACE!
+This education might include specific classes, programs or services, such as tutoring, provide an aide or assistant, special adaptive or computer equipment, a different curricula, etc. By the way, SPECIAL ED IS NOT A PLACE!
 It is a specially designed instructional program, particular to your child’s needs, to enable your child to access the general curriculum at school.
-It can be put in place in your child’s classroom or anywhere else that is decided by the IEP team (more on that in an upcoming post).
+It can be put in place in your child’s classroom or anywhere else that is decided by the IEP team, as long as it is in the “least restrictive environment.”
 I suggest that you read more about the different options that may be included in special ed on NICHCY’s website.

 What are Related Services?